 Like us, bats prefer to come home to comfortable temperatures and a house that doesn’t leak.
-From twelve years of research by Bat Conservation International (BCI), we’ve learned that bats are most likely to choose houses with:
+From twelve years of research conducted by Dr. Merlin Tuttle, we’ve learned that bats are most likely to choose houses with:

 - sealed joints